CEMA-MRC-Hackathon/human-resources/README.md

 Sustainable investment for health workforce
 (How to project recruitment model for healthcare workers based on evidence)/How to optimize the health workforce in kenya towards achieving UHC

-**Objectives**

-Over the hackathon our objective is to:
-To create a proof-of-concept county-level dashboard, nitially for a single disease: malaria, that combines 1) the burden of disease with 2) the healthcare human time-resources required to treat each case, to quantify the total time needed by cadre of healthworker, then compares this need to the current healthcare human time-resources available, to quantify the extent of unmet needs.

 Evidence to understand:
 - Training
 - Employment/Recruitment
 - Retention
 - Capacity building
 - Equipment

+**Objectives**

+Over the hackathon our objective is to:
+To create a proof-of-concept county-level dashboard, initially for a single disease: HIV, that combines 1) the burden of disease with 2) the healthcare human time-resources required to treat each case, to quantify the total time needed by cadre of healthworker, then compares this need to the current healthcare human time-resources available, to quantify the extent of current unmet needs.

 **Data requirements**